 Hey, I probably forgot something; and hopefully the words make some sense.

 Comments and questions always welcomed.

 Good fortune to you, yours and the investments.

+The old Funds Boat may make 5% or 25% this year.
 I expect some rough waters, changing winds and opposing currents; causing the most serious attention being given to a firm hand upon the rudder control.
-(April report text)

 -Foreign EM/debt bond funds 4.3%

 This is our current list: (NOTE: I have added a speciality grouping below for a few of fund types)

 DIHYX TransAmerica HY

 DHOAX Delaware HY